 is an algorithmic modeling plugin for Rhino that uses a visual programming language.
 Grasshopper allows you to reference Rhino geometry objects from it (points, curves, surfaces, etc.), create geometry or bake Grasshopper geometry back into Rhino.

-Virtual Reality and Augmented Reality usage
+BIM Software for Virtual Reality and Augmented Reality usage

 The use of VR and AR is increasingly common in designing workflow.
 The technology not only allows us to move the designed object from a flat screen to a more “immersive” environment but also improves the decision-making process of choosing the designing solutions.
 Although dealing with the implementation of this technology in a project is not a typical task of the BIM Coordinator, there are cases when the customer wishes to implement it.
 Here, the BIM Coordinator may use such tools as: